patrick-llgc/Learning-Deep-Learning/paper_notes/towards_safe_ad_calib.md

 #### Overall impression
 The paper extends previous works in the [probabilistic lidar detector](towards_safe_ad.md) and its [successor](towards_safe_ad2.md).
 It is based on the work of Pixor.

 Calibration: a probabilistic object detector should predict uncertainties that match the natural frequency of correct predictions.
 90% of the predictions with 0.9 score from a calibrated detector should be correct.
-Humans have intuitive notion of probability in a frequentist sense. --> cf [accurate uncertainty via calibrated regression](dl_regression_calib.md).
+Humans have intuitive notion of probability in a frequentist sense. --> cf [accurate uncertainty via calibrated regression](dl_regression_calib.md) and [calib uncertainties in object detection](2dod_calib.md).

 A calibrated regression is a bit harder to interpret.
 P(gt < F^{-1}(p)) = p.
 F^{-1} = F_q is the inverse function of CDF, the quantile function.